x-square/data_analytics/24-05-maths-statistics-data-science.md

 **k-means clustering** is a popular unsupervised learning algorithm used to group data points into k clusters based on their similarity.
 It works by iteratively assigning data points to the nearest cluster centroid and updating the centroids to minimise the sum of squared distances between data points and centroids. k-means clustering is widely used in various domains, including customer segmentation, image compression, and anomaly detection, for tasks such as clustering and pattern recognition.

+### Dimensionality reduction

+**Dimensionality reduction** is a technique used to reduce the number of input features in a dataset while preserving the most important information.
+It helps to simplify the data and improve the performance of machine learning models by reducing noise and redundancy.
+Dimensionality reduction is used in various domains, including image processing, text mining, and bioinformatics, for tasks such as feature selection and visualisation.

+### Factor analysis

+**Factor analysis** is a statistical method used to identify underlying factors or latent variables that explain the observed correlations among variables.
+It works by reducing the dimensionality of the data and identifying the common factors that influence the observed variables.
+Factor analysis is widely used in various domains, including psychology, sociology, and marketing, for tasks such as data reduction and variable selection.

+### Recommender systems

+**Recommender systems** are a type of machine learning model that predicts user preferences and makes personalised recommendations based on historical data.
+They are widely used in e-commerce, social media, and entertainment platforms to suggest products, content, and services to users.
+Recommender systems can be based on collaborative filtering, content-based filtering, or hybrid approaches, depending on the data available and the desired outcomes.

+**Collaborative filtering** is a type of recommender system that makes predictions based on the preferences of similar users or items.
+It works by finding users or items that are similar to the target user or item and using their preferences to make recommendations.
+Collaborative filtering can be user-based or item-based, depending on whether the focus is on users or items.

+**Content-based filtering** is a type of recommender system that makes predictions based on the features of the items and the user's preferences.
+It works by creating a profile of the user's preferences and matching it with the features of the items to make recommendations.
+Content-based filtering is based on the idea that similar items will be liked by similar users.

+**Hybrid recommender systems** combine collaborative filtering and content-based filtering to make more accurate and diverse recommendations.
+They leverage the strengths of both approaches to improve prediction accuracy and coverage.
+Hybrid recommender systems are widely used in various domains, including e-commerce, social media, and entertainment platforms, for tasks such as recommendation and personalisation.

 ## Reinforcement learning

 **Reinforcement learning** is a type of machine learning where the model learns to make decisions by interacting with an environment and receiving feedback in the form of rewards or penalties.
 The model learns to take actions that maximise the cumulative reward over time, allowing it to learn complex behaviours and strategies.
 Reinforcement learning is used in applications such as game playing, robotics, and autonomous systems.

+### Q-learning

+**Q-learning** is a model-free reinforcement learning algorithm that learns to make decisions by estimating the value of taking an action in a given state.
+It works by updating the Q-values of state-action pairs based on the rewards received and the expected future rewards.
+Q-learning is widely used in various domains, including game playing, robotics, and finance, for tasks such as decision-making and control.

 # Deep learning